abdulhameedinfo/box-filling-with-cubes/README.md

 Tis program aims to solve the problem of filling a given box with cubes of specific sizes.
 The box has integer dimensions: 'length x width x height', and a set of cubes are provided with side lengths that are power of 2, such as 1x1x1, 2x2x2, 4x4x4, etc.

 # Input
-- The input file contains one or more lines.
+- The input file (problem.txt) contains one or more lines.
 - Each line specifies a problem, with the first three integers representing the box dimensions.
 - The subsequent numbers represents available cubes in a list form, where each position corresponds to a specific cube size ( from smallest to largest).